Japan govt panel experts say ship quarantine was not perfect

 Omi, however, said the passengers who passed the criteria should be treated as anyone else, and those who frequent public places in the community should be deemed equally at risk.
 He said the ship was a condensed version of what is happening in Japanese communities.

 The number of patients in the country continues to rise, and Japan is now at a critical juncture, experts say.
-It has more than 160 cases outside the ship, including a dozen new cases reported Monday.
+It has about 160 cases outside the ship, including a dozen new cases reported Monday.

 In their assessment of the spread of the virus in Japan, the 12-member experts panel raised concern about the growing number of cases whose timing, location and source of transmission are unknown.